Blog > Articles

 What would you like your self-care routine to be and what are the steps to implement one?
 The first step is figuring out how much time you’d like to give yourself and then creating the space for it.
 For some of us this will require an examination of how we presently spend our time.
 Are you doing anything that someone else could be doing or doing something that you could stop?
 Might you have more flexibility than you realize?
 I know someone who realized that she needed to create time and space in her hectic schedule to look after herself, and so she asked her mother and husband to look after the children so that she could get some exercise.

 When we engage in self-care, we are attending to our universal, fundamental human needs of balance, play, leisure, relaxation, exercise, and health.
 We are ultimately responsible for meeting our own needs and moreover, when we do engage in strategies to meet our needs, we feel more alive and happier.
 The journey toward health and wellness can be a truly joyous one!
-A subtle mindset shift may be all that’s required to achieve your optimal health.
+A subtle change in behavior may be all that’s required to achieve your optimal health.